Taking out the first credit card can be a landmark in anyone's finances.

 Balance Transfer Credit Cards

-However, after the offer period ends, the interest rate reverts to the higher rate.
+However, after the offer period ends, the interest rate reverts to a higher rate.

 Low / No Annual Fee Credit Cards